bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

 }
 ```

-If you won't be able to fetch the purchasable products you've configured please note that **it can take even up to few hours** for your products to register in iTunes Connect.
+If you won't be able to fetch the purchasable products you've configured please note that **it can take even up to few hours** for your products to register on iTunes Connect.

 Now you can let user make a purchase.
 Remember to lock the UI with a loader until the process is finished to avoid double calls and to make sure that user knows that something is going on.